- Academic Affairs

 - Upon resolution of any issues raised in review, a SPA authorized official signs the VSA and returns a copy via email to the host department contact.

-- To extend the period of time or make other changes for an active VSA, use the VSA Extension.
+- To extend the period of time or make other changes for an active VSA, use the VSA Modification or Extension.
 Email the completed form to SPA, for signature on behalf of UMB.